Author: Neil Mather

 https://conf.tube/videos/watch/d66cf9ea-e8bf-452e-bb36-e88a402e3da2

 Also makes me realise that much of what I’m thinking about has been thought about before!
 There’s some great resources out there.
-Phil calls some of the recent activity around this a or a reboot.
+Phil calls some of the recent activity around this a renewal or a reboot.
 It’s good to have history to read through.

 The rediscovery of the same types of community and values that excited us at TheDawnOfWiki.